Diane PattisonAcademic Director, Graduate Accountancy Programs

-Diane D. Pattison, Professor of Accountancy, joined the USD faculty in 1986.
-Professor Pattison has taught at Arizona State University.
+Diane D. Pattison, professor of accountancy, joined the SBA faculty in 1986.
+Pattison has taught at Arizona State University.
 She has also been a visiting professor at Bocconi University in Milan, Italy.

-Currently serving as a Professor of Accountancy, Academic Director of the Graduate Accountancy Programs, and the Director of the Accountancy Institute at USD, Pattison's major contribution to the School of Business Administration has been the development of a strong interactive relationship between the professional accounting community and the accounting area.
+She is also currently serving as the academic director of the graduate accountancy programs and the director of the Accountancy Institute.
+Pattison's major contribution to the School of Business Administration has been the development of a strong interactive relationship between the professional accounting community and the accounting area.
 In addition, she has enhanced the undergraduate accountancy program both through effective teaching and by encouraging growth and understanding through advising both the Accounting Society and Beta Alpha Psi.

 She has published many articles in Management Accounting, presented papers at a variety of conferences, won the best paper award at 1995 Western Decision Sciences Conference and the Lybrand Silver Medal for an article in Management Accounting.
 In March 2011, Pattison was…